-- 10.3.1 Complainants who have followed the initial dispute resolution procedure, and who are unsatisfied with gaming management's final determination, may appeal that determination in writing to the Tribal Gaming Commission no later than five (5) days after being in receipt of the Gaming Management's final determination. - 10.3.2 The Tribal Gaming Commission may investigate the dispute in any manner it chooses.
-The Commission shall offer the complainant a fair opportunity to be heard in person or through counsel about the dispute, either before or after it makes its own inquiries.
-The complainant's opportunity to be heard shall take place within thirty (30) days after the Commission receives the complainant's written appeal. - 10.3.3 After investigating (if it chooses to do so), and within thirty (30) days after affording the complainant an opportunity to be heard, the Gaming Commission shall issue a written opinion on the complainant's appeal, and shall mail a copy of the opinion to the complainant at his/her last known address. - 10.3.4 The decision of the Gaming Commission shall be final.
+- 10.3.1 Complainants who have followed the initial dispute resolution procedure, and who are unsatisfied with gaming management's initial determination, may request a review of the initial determination by the Tribal Commission in writing no later than 5 days after being informed about the initial determination. - 10.3.2 The Tribal Commission may review the initial determination and investigate the dispute in any manner it chooses.
+The Tribal Commission, if it accepts to review the initial determination, may offer the complainant a fair opportunity to be heard in person or through counsel about the dispute, either before or after the Tribal Commission makes its own inquiries.
+The complainant's opportunity to be heard, if granted, shall take place within thirty (30) days after the Commission receives the complainant's written request. - 10.3.3 After reviewing and/or investigating (if the Tribal Commission chooses), and within thirty (30) days after affording the complainant an opportunity to be heard (if the Tribal Commission chooses), the Tribal Commission shall issue a written opinion on the complainant's written request for review, and shall mail a copy of the opinion to the complainant at his/her last known address.
+The decision of the Tribal Commission is final.